Brooks Historical Society

 Brooks Historical Society operates the Brooks Depot Museum, on the grounds of Powerland Heritage Park.
 We moved the late 1800s Brooks train depot to the site in 1989.
 The depot itself is our largest artifact.

-Our Depot Day on June 29, 2024 will continue our cane berry celebration.
+Our Depot Day on June 28, 2025 will celebrate trains.